oldschoolgg/obdocs/farming.md

 You can get seeds from seed packs, pickpocketing master farmers, wintertodt, and nests.
 You can also buy seeds (and any other tradeable items) from the Grand-Exchange channel in our discord server: http://discord.gg/ob

+To get started, the first you should do is `+farm potato`.

 # Commands

 ## +farm